mami-project/mplane-protocol/draft-trammell-mplane-protocol.md

 ## mPlane over WebSockets over TLS

 The default session protocol for mPlane is WebSockets {{RFC6455}}.
-Once a WebSockets handshake between client and component is complete, messages are simply exchanged as outlined in {{message-types}} as JSON objects in WebSockets text frames over the channel.
+Once a WebSockets handshake between Client and Component is complete, messages are simply exchanged as outlined in {{message-types}} as JSON objects in WebSockets text frames over the channel.

 When WebSockets is used as a session protocol for mPlane, it MUST be used over TLS for mPlane message exchanges.
-Both TLS clients and servers MUST present certificates for TLS mutual authentication. mPlane components MUST use the certificate presented by the mPlane client to determine the client's identity, and therefore the capabilities which it is authorized to invoke. mPlane clients MUST use the certificate presented by the mPlane component to authenticate the results received. mPlane clients and components MUST NOT use network-layer address or name (e.g. derived from DNS PTR queries) information to identify peers.
+Both TLS Clients and servers MUST present certificates for TLS mutual authentication. mPlane Components MUST use the certificate presented by the mPlane Client to determine the Client's identity, and therefore the Capabilities which it is authorized to invoke. mPlane Clients MUST use the certificate presented by the mPlane Component to authenticate the Results received. mPlane Clients and Components MUST NOT use network-layer address or name (e.g. derived from DNS PTR queries) information to identify peers.

-mPlane components may either act as WebSockets servers, for client-initiated connection establishment, or as WebSockets clients, for component-initiated connection establishment.
+mPlane Components may either act as WebSockets servers, for Client-initiated connection establishment, or as WebSockets Clients, for Component-initiated connection establishment.
 In either case, it is the responsibility of the connection initiator to re-establish connection in case it is lost.
 In this case, the entity acting as WebSockets server SHOULD maintain a queue of